K-Sato1995/gatsbyBlog/content/posts/JavaScript-Logical-Operators/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - Javascript
-description: The post is about what a !(exclamation mark) means in JS
+description: "The post is about what a !(exclamation mark) means in JS"
 ---
 # What an exclamation mark means in JS